brianckeegan/boulderpolitics/Part 05 - Election 2023 forecasting/README.md

 ![Schuchard vs. Brncic vote share as a function of ballots](voteshare_schuchard_brncic.png)

 These patterns have a remarkably strong linear relationship: Schuchard's vote share increased as more ballots were counted while Brncic's vote share decreased as more ballots were counted.
 The grey lines capture the best-fit linear regression model estimates for this relationship.
-Extrapolating the model forward to the final number of ballots cast should give an estimate of the
+Extrapolating the model forward to the final number of (mayoral) ballots cast should give an estimate of the candidates' vote shares.

 ### Close races
 The regression model estimates include standard errors on the slope and intercept parameters.
 Sampling from a normal distribution around these estimates can illustrate the probabilities of different vote share outcomes from the model.
 Schuchard beats Brncic 65% of the time across these model runs.